Dombarth/tilers-sydney/how-we-work.md

 What's usually *not* included:

-- Waterproofing (done by a licensed waterproofer)
+- Waterproofing (we hold a builders licence and are licensed waterproofers, so this is included in wet area quotes)
 - Demolition of existing tiles (sometimes included, sometimes quoted separately)
 - Substrate repairs beyond minor prep
 - Tiles and consumables you're supplying